-What is a Window Period?
+What is a Detection Time?

 - Antigens: Proteins from the pathogen itself